james-jackson-TX/Cyclistic-Case-Study/README.md

  [8] "end_station_id"     "start_lat"          "start_lng"          "end_lat"            "end_lng"            "member_casual"      "date"
 [15] "month"              "day"                "year"               "day_of_week"
 ```
-To be able to analyze rider usage differences in terms of ride lengths, I will now add a calculating the difference between start and end times and convert the result to a numeric value to allow for calculations and visuals.
+To be able to analyze rider usage differences in terms of ride lengths, I will now add a column calculating the difference between start and end times and convert the result to a numeric value to allow for calculations and visuals.
 ```r
 # Add a "ride_length" calculation to all_trips (in seconds)
 all_trips_v1$ride_length <- difftime(all_trips_v1$ended_at,all_trips_v1$started_at)